Vision-based Multi-future Trajectory Prediction: A Survey: Evaluation Metrics

-Lower-bound-based metrics are sensitive to randomisation and are insufficient indicators of the performance of models.
-Information leaks happen during the testing since only the best prediction is used for evaluation based on the distances to the ground truth.
+\textbf{Challenge: Information Leak.} Lower-bound-based metrics are sensitive to randomisation and are insufficient indicators of the performance of models.
+Information leaks happen during testing since only the best prediction is used for evaluation based on the distances to the ground truth.
 This allows a distribution with high entropy for a lower error.
-For example, the constant velocity model (CVM) \citep{cvm-traj} may even ``outperform'' deep learning-based models by adjusting the angles for a wider spread distribution.
+For example, the constant velocity model \cite{cvm} may even ``outperform'' deep learning-based models by adjusting the angles for a wider spread distribution.
 This further results in an unreliable indication of interaction handling.
-For example, a prediction that violates the social rules can be generated from a DTP model without social interaction modules and neglected in MTP since the best one is selected.
+For example, a prediction that violates the social rules can be generated from an STP model without social interaction modules and neglected in MTP since the best one is selected.